The coronavirus pandemic has reminded all of us to regularly clean the surfaces inside our homes.

-However, there is another type of “deep cleaning” you can do — the spring cleaning variety.
-Sure, you regularly clean toilets and kitchen counters — but filth, bacteria and even more distasteful things are lurking in everyday items you touch daily.
+However, there is another type of “deep cleaning” you can do.
+Sure, you regularly clean toilets and kitchen counters — but filth, bacteria and even more distasteful things are lurking on everyday items you touch daily.

 You should clean these items, but chances are you don’t.
 It’s time to turn that bad habit around.

 Here are some overlooked things that deserve a deep cleaning.

 Microbiologists at Aston University in Birmingham, England, found that a typical gear shift hosts a whopping 356 germs per square centimeter, making it the germiest spot in your car.
 And if you drive with pets and kids, bacteria levels soar, along with your chances of getting sick.

 Clean the gear shift or gear selector often to stay on the road to better health.
 If you’re concerned about COVID-19, check out “This Is the Best Way to Kill Coronavirus in Your Car.”

 About one-third of purses (or backpacks and messenger bags) have coliform bacteria, an indicator of fecal contamination, on them, according to Charles Gerba, a microbiologist at the University of Arizona, Tucson.